mohammadshahidbeigh/poetic-phrase-generator/README.md

 We welcome contributions to improve the Poetic Phrase Generator.
 To contribute, follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix ` `.
 3. Commit your changes and push them to your fork.
 4. Submit a pull request to the original repository.